Chevrolet Caprice: 1977–1979

 Launched in late September 1976, the 1977 Caprice Classic was drastically downsized, which reduced its weight and exterior dimensions, while increasing headroom, rear-seat legroom and trunk space compared to 1976 models.
 GM called its downsizing program Project 77 and invested $600 million to develop the most changed full-size Chevrolet to date.
 The weight reductions from the 1976 models were 611 lb for coupes, 637 lb for sedans and 871 lb for wagons.
 The 1977 Caprice coupe and sedan were over 10 in shorter while the wagon was 14 in shorter.
 Wheelbases were reduced to 116 in from 121.5 in for coupes and sedans and 125 in for wagons.
 Width was reduced by 4 in for sedans and coupes; the wagon's width remained virtually unchanged.
 Heights were increased by 2.5 in and trunk capacities were increased to 20.9 cuft for sedans and 19.8 cuft for coupes.

-Size comparison between 1976-77 Caprice:

-Although by modern standards, the 1977 downsized Chevrolet cars are quite large, the new Chevrolet had exterior dimensions closer to the intermediates of its day.
-The 1977 Caprice shared the same 116 in wheelbase of the intermediate-sized Chevrolet Chevelle; 1977 also marked the first model year in history that a midsized car, the Monte Carlo, was larger than a full-sized car; this would be repeated in the 1980s by GM and Chrysler on multiple vehicles, then by Nissan in the early 2000s when the third generation Nissan Altima was bigger than the concurrent fifth-generation Nissan Maxima.
-The introduction of a downsized full-size car was considered quite a risk for General Motors.
-To help ensure the car was a success, preview clinics were held by Chevrolet that returned very positive results.
-Furthermore, the design process for this car was revolutionized.
+Although by modern standards the downsized Chevrolet cars are large, the new Chevrolet had exterior dimensions closer to the intermediates of its day.
+The 1977 Caprice shared the same 116 in wheelbase as the intermediate Chevrolet Chevelle; 1977 also marked the first model year in history that a midsized car, the Monte Carlo, was larger than a full-sized car.
+The introduction of a downsized full-size car was considered a risk for General Motors.
+To help ensure the car was a success, preview clinics were held by Chevrolet that returned positive results.